billsix/cprogrammingbook/doc/04-Functions.rst

 effects.
 Only the name callable is accessible outside this module.

-A very useful thing to know is that any external object that has no other initalizer (and except for functions we haven't seen any initializers yet) is always set to the value of zero before the program starts.
+A very useful thing to know is that any external object that has no other initializer (and except for functions we haven't seen any initializers yet) is always set to the value of zero before the program starts.
 This is widely used and relied on—the previous example relies on it for the initial